ETS-Android4/CZ4171-IoTProject/README.md

 Based on the diagrams and numbers, the numbers have shown to be reasonable enough for the Money Classification Application.
 Therefore, the model have been exported to Tensorflow in Keras Format, named sgdMoney.h5.

+The Teachable Machine file is named as sgdDollars.tm which can be opened in the Google Teachable Machine website to adjust the necessary parameters for future use.

 ## 2. Python-Flask Server Development
 The codes for the Python Flask Server can be found in the iotServer folder.
 The Keras Model as obtained from the training should be stored in the same file directory as the Flask Server and be declared in the Python Server code.